PedroPlimPlim/PedroPlimPlim/README.md

 ## Full Stack aspiring and AI enthusiastic
 ### About me
 I'm a systems analysis and development student who is starting in this programming world.
-I currently program in Python and I'm studying HTML and CSS, but I've developed a certain love for AI and that's why I'm looking to delve deeper into these areas.
+I currently program in some Back-end and Front-end languages as you can see bellow, but I've developed a certain love for AI and that's why I'm looking to delve deeper into this area.

+ ##

 ### Skills and Technologies
+#### Back-End
  - Python
+ - PHP
+ - JS

+#### Front-End
-- HTML
+- HTML5
 - CSS

+ ##

+### Currently Learning
 - AI
+- React
+- Vue

+##

 ### GitHub Stats
 <a href="https://github.com/PedroPlimPlim/github-readme-stats">